-The upper left-hand corner of the seal is the Indian Head which represents the first inhabitants of the Town.
+The upper left-hand corner of the seal is the Native American Head which represents the first inhabitants of the Town.

-To the right of the Indian Head is the Sheaf of Wheat indicating the predominant occupation of the townspeople when it was founded in 1895.
+To the right of the Native American Head is the Sheaf of Wheat indicating the predominant occupation of the townspeople when it was founded in 1895.

 In the lower left-hand corner is the fort, which relates to the name of the Town, Colonie, meaning "the Settlement outside the city."

 In the lower right corner is the windmill, which displays the Dutch heritage of the Town's first permanent settlers.